oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 |<-------------------------|
 ~~~

-1. The client initiates the OAtuh request, including RAR.
+1. The client initiates the OAuth request, including RAR.
-2. The IDP processes that RAR from the request and creates a transaction data object from it.
+2. The AS processes that RAR from the request and creates a transaction data object from it.
 Details of the structure are out of scope of this specification.
 Depending on the use case, it is valid to map the RAR one-to-one or transform it.
-The IDP then sends a request including the transaction data to the verifier to create a presentation request.
+The AS then sends a request including the transaction data to the verifier to create a presentation request.
 3. The verifier responds with the presentation request.
-4. The IDP answers the client with the presentation request.
+4. The AS answers the client with the presentation request.
 5. The client invokes the wallet.
-How exactly the wallet is invoked is omitted simplicity.
+How exactly the wallet is invoked is omitted for simplicity.
 See Usage with Digital Credentials {{digital-credentials}} for details.
 6. The wallet creates a vp_token including the requested transaction data and sends it to the verifier.
-7. The verifier verifies the vp_token and eventually the IDP learns about the result.
-How the IDP learns about the result is omitted for simplicity.
+7. The verifier verifies the vp_token and eventually the AS learns about the result.
+How the AS learns about the result is omitted for simplicity.
 See Usage with Digital Credentials {{digital-credentials}} for details.
-The IDP then evaluates the result, especially the transactino data.
+The AS then evaluates the result, especially the transactiono data.
-8. The IDP returns an authorization code to the client as per Native Authorization Response {{native-response}}.
+8. The AS returns an authorization code to the client as per {{native-response}}.
-9. The client redeems the code for an access token as per Token Request {{token-request}}.
+9. The client redeems the code for an access token as per {{token-request}}.
-10. The IDP responds to the token request as per as per Token Request {{token-request}}.
-It also includes the athorization_details.
+10. The AS responds to the token request as per {{token-request}}.
+It also includes the authorization_details.

         HTTP/1.1 200 OK
         Content-Type: application/json